-- Some of the case management agencies have created a Foster Parent Liaison to assist in meeting the needs of the foster parents; - Foster Parent Peer Mentoring has been implemented; - Staffing of the Licensing Department has been streamlined and positions rededicated with emphasis focused on providing closer supervision of staff as well as monitoring the quality of work produced by Licensing Specialists; - The Kids Central Foster Parent Navigator serves as the liaison between the foster parent and the Lead Agency.
-The Navigator spends more face time with foster parent to ensure we are delivering quality service and support.
-Post placement visits are now being done by FP Navigator a week after a child has been placed in a home.
+- Some of the CMA's have created a Foster Parent Liaison to assist in meeting the needs of the foster parents - Foster Parent Peer Mentoring has been implemented to provide support and guidance to newly licensed foster parents.
+The mentoring program will assist in retaining foster parents and providing the one on one assistance needed while addressing foster care concerns - The Licensing Department continues to ensure quality licensing files are being submitted timely to DCF - The Kids Central's Foster Parent Navigator serves as the liaison between the foster parent and the Lead Agency.
+The Navigator spends more face time with foster parent to ensure we are delivering quality service and support - The Licensing Specialist is also assisting the Foster Parent Navigator by contacting newly licensed foster parents within 48 hours of being licensed